Fgamervisa/CheatPapers-language/README.md

 ## my process

-This basically translates every into a dictionary and then print the encrypted text, ready to be sent/copied __obviously you still have to learn how to decrypt it__
+This basically translates every into a dictionary and then print the encrypted text, ready to be sent/copied <br>
+__obviously you still have to learn how to decrypt it__